 It was an unlucky room.
 I had it to myself before Stringer arrived and it was the scene of bitter humiliation.

-From Rhyl I was sentenced to being northern night news editor of the Mirror, an experience much worse than my earlier incarceration in an army prison.
+From Rhyl, I was sentenced to being a northern night news editor of the Mirror, an experience much worse than my earlier incarceration in an army prison.

-The assembled reporters gave me a dinner and the management of the hotel were so pleased with us, they baked me a cake.
-Understandable – we had spent more behind the bar than they had taken in bookings so far that season.
+The assembled reporters gave me dinner and the management of the hotel were so pleased with us, they baked me a cake.
+Understandably – we had spent more behind the bar than they had taken in bookings so far that season.

 The cake was topped by a tasteful mummy, wrapped in embalming clothes in a marzipan coffin.

 One day I hope to identify the guest who sold the story – ‘shocked hotel guests appalled by gruesome cake’ – to a Sunday paper.

 During the dinner, I sat next to a lady who had set up a slimming couch in one of the suites.
 When you lay face down on its moving panels, it gave erotic sensations of such intensity Tom Cooper of the Daily Telegraph wanted to get engaged to it.